internetstandards/Internet.nl/documentation/Operational Changes.md

 # The site might look bad, so you need to run some translations and such:
 make frontend

+# Please note:
+# The following is only needed for single scan installations.

 # An annoying bug is causing redis backend connection leaks.
 This issue is persistent with the most trivial of tasks
 # and opens tons of connections to redis, but not closing all of them properly.
 Over time this means that the